johniel-cenabre/reactjs-test-work/README.md

 * When the user loads the application it first checks for locally saved shipments and loads them.
 In case there are none it displays a message asking to load a set over the network.

-* Clicking the “Load” button loads all the shipments over the network from _shipments.json_ overwriting any existing ones.
+* Clicking the “Load” button loads all the shipments over the network from /api/shipments.
+Sample data are in shipments.json

 * Clicking the “Save” button saves the existing state of shipments locally for later usage.